LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 corresponds roughly to the length of the DNA in a nucleosome (Humburg et al. 2011), which is the smallest relevant unit for studying histone mark enrichment.
-The spacing between windows is set to the default of 50 bp, i.e., adjacent window starts are 50 bp apart.
-By default, windows with very low counts are removed to reduce memory use.
+The spacing between windows is set to the default of 50 bp, i.e., the start positions for adjacent windows are 50 bp apart.
+Smaller spacings can be used to improve spatial resolution, but will increase memory usage and runtime by increasing the number of windows required to cover the genome.
+This is unnecessary as increased resolution confers little practical benefit for this data set -- counts for very closely spaced windows will be practically identical.
+Finally, windows with very low counts (by default, less than a sum of 10 across all libraries) are removed to reduce memory usage.
+This represents a preliminary filter to remove uninteresting windows corresponding to likely background regions.

 Filtering windows by abundance
 ------------------------------

-Low-abundance windows contain no binding sites and need to be filtered out.
+As previously mentioned, low-abundance windows contain no binding sites and need to be filtered out.
 This improves power by removing irrelevant tests prior to the multiple testing correction; avoids problems with discreteness in downstream statistical methods; and reduces computational work for further analyses.
-Here, filtering is performed using the average abundance of each window (McCarthy, Chen, and Smyth 2012).
+Here, filtering is performed using the average abundance of each window (McCarthy, Chen, and Smyth 2012), which is defined as the average log-count per million for that window.
 This performs well as an independent filter statistic for NB-distributed count data (Lun and Smyth 2014).

 The filter threshold is defined based on the assumption that most regions in the genome are not marked by H3K9ac.
 Reads are counted into large bins and the median coverage across those bins is used as an estimate of the background abundance.
-Windows are only retained if they have abundances 3-fold higher than the background.
+This estimate is then compared to the average abundances of the windows, after rescaling to account for differences in the window and bin sizes.
+A window is only retained if its coverage is 3-fold higher than that of the background regions, i.e., the abundance of the window is greater than the background abundance estimate by log<sub>2</sub>(3) or more.
 This removes a large number of windows that are weakly or not marked and are likely to be irrelevant.

     bins <- windowCounts(bam.files, bin=TRUE, width=2000, param=param)
     filter.stat <- filterWindows(win.data, bins, type="global")